satellite-image-deep-learning/techniques/README.md

 * [Object-Detection-YoloV3-RetinaNet-FasterRCNN](https://github.com/bostankhan6/Object-Detection-YoloV3-RetinaNet-FasterRCNN) -> trained on a private datset
 * [Google-earth-Object-Recognition](https://github.com/InnovAIco/Google-earth-Object-Recognition) -> Code for training and evaluating on Dior Dataset (Google Earth Images) using RetinaNet and YOLOV5
 * [AI-TOD](https://github.com/jwwangchn/AI-TOD) -> a dataset for tiny object detection in aerial images.
 The mean size of objects in AI-TOD is about 12.8 pixels, which is much smaller than other datasets
+* [HIECTOR: Hierarchical object detector at scale](https://medium.com/sentinel-hub/hiector-hierarchical-object-detector-at-scale-5a61753b51a3) -> HIECTOR facilitates multiple satellite data collections of increasingly detailed spatial resolution for a cost-efficient and accurate object detection over large areas

 #### Object detection with rotated bounding boxes
 * OBB: orinted bounding boxes are polygons representing rotated rectangles